python-control/python-control/doc/conventions.rst

 A discrete time system is created by specifying a nonzero 'timebase', dt.
 The timebase argument can be given when a system is constructed:

-* dt = None: no timebase specified (default)
-* dt = 0: continuous time system
+* dt = 0: continuous time system (default)
 * dt > 0: discrete time system with sampling period 'dt'
 * dt = True: discrete time with unspecified sampling period
+* dt = None: no timebase specified

 Only the :class:`StateSpace`, :class:`TransferFunction`, and
 :class:`InputOutputSystem` classes allow explicit representation of discrete time systems.

 Systems must have compatible timebases in order to be combined.
-A system with timebase `None` can be combined with a system having a specified timebase; the result will have the timebase of the latter system.
-Similarly, a discrete time system with unspecified sampling time (`dt = True`) can be combined with a system having a specified sampling time;
-the result will be a discrete time system with the sample time of the latter system.
+A discrete time system with unspecified sampling time (`dt = True`) can be combined with a system having a specified sampling time; the result will be a discrete time system with the sample time of the latter system.
+Similarly, a system with timebase `None` can be combined with a system having a specified timebase; the result will have the timebase of the latter system.
 For continuous time systems, the :func:`sample_system` function or the :meth:`StateSpace.sample` and :meth:`TransferFunction.sample` methods can be used to create a discrete time system from a continuous time system.
 See :ref:`utility-and-conversions`.
-The default value of 'dt' can be changed by changing the values of ``control.config.defaults['statesp.default_dt']`` and ``control.config.defaults['xferfcn.default_dt']``.
+The default value of 'dt' can be changed by changing the value of ``control.config.defaults['control.default_dt']``.

 Conversion between representations
 ----------------------------------